umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/Contact-Form.png)

-The Contact Form Widget will let you add a basic contact form to your project.
+The Contact Form Widget, will let you add a basic contact form to your project.
 To make it work you will need to set up a contact email.
 You set up the contact email by going to the  [General Settings](../Settings/General-Settings/) node, and fill out the ***Contact Form Email*** field.
 You will need to set up [SMTP](../../../Umbraco-Cloud/Set-Up/SMTP-settings/) for this to work aswell.